 3.2.
 Lockout.
 There will be no unlawful lockout of employees in the Union by the District during the term of this Agreement.
 In the event a lockout is found to be unlawful under the statutes, the District will, upon proper notification, allow a prompt and orderly return to work.

+TA: 04-18-17

 4.0.
 Management Rights